AloneTotally/JSAcompcoursework2023/README.md

 1. Open the project in whatever code editor you like, and open the terminal.
 You should have python installed for this
 2. If you type `pip` in the terminal and it does not return a long message, carry out the following steps:
-   a. `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`
+   - `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`
-   b. `python3 get-pip.py`
+   - `python3 get-pip.py`
 3. Run `pip install virtualenv`
 4. Now just type `virtualenv .env && source .env/bin/activate && pip install -r requirements.txt`.
 You should see a (.env) before your command prompt.
 This shows that the virtual environment has been installed.